pymupdf/PyMuPDF/docs/document.rst

       PDF only: Check whether there are links, resp. annotations anywhere in the document.

       :returns: *True* / *False*.
-As opposed to fields, which are stored in a central place of a PDF document, the existence of links / annotations can only be detected by parsing each page.
+As opposed to fields, which are also stored in a central place of a PDF document, the existence of links / annotations can only be detected by parsing each page.
 These methods are tuned to do this efficiently and will immediately return, if the answer is *True* for a page.
 For PDFs with many thousand pages however, an answer may take some time [#f6]_ if no link, resp. no annotation is found.

     .. method:: subset_fonts()